d-saikrishna/d-saikrishna.github.io/Blogs/Anviksiki/gi-joe/gi-joe.md

 # Here is the data.
 Show me the action!

 “We have all the information on how bad air pollution is and how it causes a lot of health problems.
-Yet, where is the Action taken?” asked Maja Daruwala from the India Justice Report.
+Yet, where is the Action taken?” asked
+<a href="https://g.co/kgs/BBEv4y">Maja Daruwala</a> from the India Justice Report.
 It was the day 1 of Civic Sabha, a dialogue between various data for public good practitioners, organised by CivicDataLab.

 I couldn’t wait to interact with her about her question.
 I read about GI JOE Fallacy.
 Knowing something is not sufficient to take action on it.
 I used to ask my therapist a lot of questions on neuroscience, hormones and how they affect my mood.
 I believed that knowing this information will make me behave better.
 But we all have friends who smoke despite knowing that tobacco is harmful.
 Knowing is not enough.
 Creating datasets is not enough.
 Ouch, existential crisis!